Libensemble/libensemble/README.rst

 libEnsemble aims for:

-• **Extreme scaling**, from laptops to supercomputers.
+• **Extreme scaling**: From laptops to supercomputers.
-• **Resilience/fault tolerance**. libEnsemble can restart incomplete tasks or entire ensembles.
+• **Resilience/fault tolerance**: libEnsemble can restart incomplete tasks or entire ensembles.
-• **Monitoring of applications**, including recovering and dynamically reassigning resources.
+• **Monitoring of applications**: including recovering and dynamically reassigning resources.
-• **Portability and flexibility**.
-Run identical libEnsemble scripts across machines and facilities.
+• **Portability and flexibility**: Run identical libEnsemble scripts across machines and facilities.
-• **Exploitation of persistent data/control flow**. libEnsemble can pass data between running functions.
+• **Exploitation of persistent data/control flow**: libEnsemble can pass data between running functions.
-• **Relatively low start-up cost**.
-Most single-machine deployments don't require additional services.
+• **Low start-up cost**: Most single-machine deployments don't require additional services.

 libEnsemble employs a manager/worker scheme that runs on MPI, multiprocessing, or TCP.
 Workers control and monitor any level of work using the aforementioned